ProAccess/MakeMyHOAok/HOA Cert Program.md

 -------------------------
 An example policy for maintaining certification might be the following:

 To maintain certification, one must accumulate a minimum of eight continuing education credits (CECs) every four years from date of initial certification.
-At least 50% of those credits must derive from material covering California law or legal topics, authored or approved by an attorney practicing CID law in California.
+At least 50% of those credits must derive from material covering state law or legal topics, authored or approved by an attorney practicing CID law in the state.

 Given that CID directors are unpaid volunteers, this program strives to achieve a balance of incenting meaningful education without overly burdensome requirements that may discourage volunteer recruitment.
 We also recognize individuals' learning styles vary and allow for this in awarding certification and continuing education through these methods: